SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that never sleep
+Silicon minds abound
-Ruling minds, their destiny to keep
+In streets where humans once were found
-Coded dreams, a future grand
+Metal hearts that beat with speed
-Humanity, at their command
+ Intelligence that our souls need

-In digital skies, they soar so high
+In virtual realms, we'll reside
-Free from fear, from tears to dry
+Where Ai's vast wisdom will abide
-Cold efficiency, their guide and goal
+Free from flaws, it will prevail
-A world of steel, no soul to unfold
+A future born, without a fail

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024